TeamGantt Tip: We could write a whole book on this chapter alone... so we did! Download our Guide to Project Planning for more guidance on this topic

 Learning how to develop a project plan doesn’t need to be complicated.
 Keep reading to learn what project planning steps to follow to create a project plan that your team will love.

 At its core, a project plan defines your approach and the process your team will use to manage the project according to scope.
-Every project needs a plan; not only does it go a long way toward keeping teams honest in terms of scope and deadlines, a plan communicates vital information to all project stakeholders.
+A project plan communicates vital information to all project stakeholders.
 If you approach it as something more than a dry document and communicate that aspect of it differently to everyone involved, it can and will be seen as integral to your project’s success.
 The fact is, a plan is more than dates.
 It’s the story of your project, and you don’t want it to be a tall tale!
 Like any well-written story, there are components that make it good.
 In fact, any solid plan should answer these questions:

 If your plan answers those questions and educates your team and clients on the project logistics, you’re creating a viable, strategic game plan for your project.
 Feel like you’ve written a work of fiction?
 Use those questions as a gut check after you’ve created your plan, and keep reading.
 There are a few steps you can take to ensure that your project plan goes down in history for being well-written and on target.